cora0110/distributed-system-proj/docs/Testing.md

   - if none -> No news available

 - receive: to retrieve all the unread com.distributed.chat messages
+  - is editing doc -> [sender] - message content
+  - not editing any doc -> You're not editing any document

 - send TEXT: to send the TEXT message regarding the document being edited
+  - not editing doc -> You're not editing any document

 Consistency test